 Recommendation - We recommend that management fully document performance of employee activity by a knowledgeable supervisor on a monthly basis.
-Monthly reports should be properly signed and retained for evidence of the review.

 Views of Responsible Officials and Planned Corrective Actions - Concur.
 The new CFO is reviewing all allocations and applying the approved methodology to the current year budget in the accounting system.